walquis/git-basics-team-project/docs/common-git-workflows.md

 </span>
 </blockquote>

 Let's re-enact this scenario in our own forked repos.
-Let's start by moving our local master branch to one commit behind origin/master.
+Let's start by moving our local main branch to one commit behind origin/main.
 (How would we do that?)

 Now change a file (e.g., add a line to git-aliases.sh), and add/commit/push.